ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 ### The Azure CLI
 - almost identical to Azure PowerShell
-- Both run on Windows, Linux, and Mac, and can be accessed in a web browser via Cloud Shell.
+- Both run on Windows, Linux, and Mac (Mac OS), and can be accessed in a web browser via Cloud Shell.
+- **cannot** be installed in IOS

 ### ARM templates
 - describe the resources you want to use in a declarative JSON format